MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-outdated-endpoints-microsoft-defender-antivirus.md

 4. Expand the tree to **Windows components > Microsoft Defender Antivirus > Signature Updates** and configure the following settings:

     1. Double-click **Define the number of days before spyware definitions are considered out of date** and set the option to **Enabled**.
-Enter the number of days after which you want Microsoft Defender Antivirus to consider spyware Security intelligence to be out-of-date.
+Enter the number of days after which you want Microsoft Defender Antivirus to consider spyware Security intelligence to be out of date.

     2. Select **OK**.

     3. Double-click **Define the number of days before virus definitions are considered out of date** and set the option to **Enabled**.
-Enter the number of days after which you want Microsoft Defender Antivirus to consider virus Security intelligence to be out-of-date.
+Enter the number of days after which you want Microsoft Defender Antivirus to consider virus Security intelligence to be out of date.

     4. Select **OK**.